 - Started in 1990, our annual Tent City brings the entire community together to explore solutions, 1 at a time, and offers medical and other services and, for some, the return to housing.
-We have successfully replicated this Hancock and Defiance counties as “1Matters – Project Connect.”
-A grant from the Toledo Community Foundation – Promedica Advocacy Fund allows the addition of three more cities this year.
+A grant from the Toledo Community Foundation – Promedica Advocacy Fund allows allow us replicate the program in Hancock, Defiance, and Lenawee counties.

 - Dusty Hill of ZZ Top has joined 1Matters to promote our national Veterans Matter “60,000 Soldiers” campaign, and as a founding funder has raised over $50,000 to house Houston veterans.

 - We are one of several global founding partners of World Homeless Action Day, held each October 10th.

-- We also provide start up or continuation funding for Lifeline Ministries medical unit, the Food for Thought mobile pantry, as well as Toledo Help Portrait in partnership with the Lucas County Public Library, Toledo Museum of Art and others to provide free family or individual portraits to those struggling with extreme poverty.
-This year 7 photographers and over 70 volunteers came together to give over 300 families and individuals portraits.
+- We also provide start up or continuation funding for several local programs including Toledo Help Portrait in partnership with the Lucas County Public Library, Toledo Museum of Art and others to provide free family or individual portraits to those struggling with extreme poverty.
+Last year 7 photographers and over 70 volunteers came together to give over 300 families and individuals portraits.

-We have done all of this as an all volunteer since 1990.
+We have done all of this as an all volunteer since 1990!
 Not bad for a huge group of volunteers who all just want to matter, eh?
 In January 2012 we hired our first employee to run Toledo Streets and the Project Connect expansion.
 Efficiency?
 Last year 95% went to programs and services.